dmoody256/mongo/docs/build_system_reference.md

-##### The build time print Option
+##### The build-time print Option
-The libdeps linter also has the --libdeps-linting=print option which will perform linting, and instead of failing the build on an issue, just print and continue on.
+The libdeps linter also has the `--libdeps-linting=print` option which will perform linting, and instead of failing the build on an issue, just print and continue on.
 It will also ignore exemption tags, and still print the issue because it will not fail the build.
 This is a good way to see the entirety of existing issues that are exempted by tags, as well as printing other metrics such as time spent linting.

-#### Post build linting and analysis
+#### post-build linting and analysis

-The dependency graph can be analyzed post build by leveraging the completeness of the graph to perform more extensive analysis.
-You will need to install the libdeps requirements file to python when attempting to use the post build analysis tools:
+The dependency graph can be analyzed post-build by leveraging the completeness of the graph to perform more extensive analysis.
+You will need to install the libdeps requirements file to python when attempting to use the post-build analysis tools:

 ```
 python3 -m pip install -r etc/pip/libdeps-requirements.txt